How to Get Into Notre Dame: Acceptance Rate and Strategies

 Notre Dame Admissions – SAT, ACT, and Class Rank

-Among Notre Dame’s enrolled Class of 2024, the middle-50% SAT range was 1430-1540 and the ACT range was 33-35.
-For the previous year’s class, 90% of freshman ranked in the top decile of their high school class, while 99% finished in the top quartile.
+Among the enrolled Class of 2026, the middle-50% SAT range was 1420-1550 and the ACT range was 32-35.
+In terms of class rank, 91% of freshmen ranked in the top decile of their high school class, while 97% finished in the top quartile.

-- The Class of 2024 was made up of individuals from all 50 states and 80 countries around the globe.
+- The admitted Class of 2027 was made up of individuals from all 50 states and 143 countries around the globe.

-Let’s look at the demographics of Notre Dame undergraduates:
+Let’s look at the demographics of current undergraduates:

-Geographically, the Class of 2024 included the following breakdown:
+Geographically, students accepted into the Class of 2026 included the following breakdown:

 As with all selective colleges, those from lower-populated, more remote areas of the country (e.g. Wyoming, South Dakota, Idaho) enjoy a boost to their admissions prospects.

-Looking at ethnic identity, the breakdown of students entering the Class of 2024 was as follows:
+Looking at ethnic identity, the breakdown of the accepted Class of 2026 was as follows:

 - Native American: 1%

-The breakdown by gender of all students in the Class of 2024 reveals slightly more men than women, a rarity in today’s postsecondary landscape (outside of engineering-heavy schools).
+The breakdown by gender of all current undergraduate students reveals slightly more men than women, a rarity in today’s postsecondary landscape (outside of engineering-heavy schools).

-The Class of 2024 hailed from the following types of high schools:
+The admitted Class of 2026 hailed from the following types of high schools:

 The Majority of People Who Get Accepted Choose to Attend

-Notre Dame’s yield rate — the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted — was 58% last year.
-For comparison, schools like Stanford, Harvard were over 80%, and the University of Chicago, MIT, and Yale all sported 70%+ yield rates.
-Notre Dame finished ahead of elite private institutions such as Vanderbilt (47%), Rice (42%), and Carnegie Mellon (37%).
+The yield rate — the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted — was 60% last year.
+For comparison, schools like Stanford and Harvard were over 80%, and the University of Chicago, MIT, and Yale all sported 70%+ yield rates.
+Notre Dame finished ahead of elite private institutions such as Vanderbilt, Rice, and Carnegie Mellon.

 How Notre Dame Rates Applicants

-There is only one factor that Notre Dame ranks as being “very important” to their admissions process: rigor of secondary school record.
-Rating as “important” are: class rank, GPA, standardized test scores, essays, recommendations, extracurricular activities, talent/ability, character/personal qualities, first-generation status, legacy status, and volunteer experience.
-They “consider” an applicant’s religious affiliation, racial/ethnic status, work experience, and level of demonstrated interest.
+There are only two factors that this school ranks as being “very important” to their admissions process: rigor of secondary school record and character/personal qualities.
+Rating as “important” are: class rank, GPA, essays, recommendations, extracurricular activities, talent/ability, first-generation status, legacy status, and volunteer experience.
+They “consider” an applicant’s religious affiliation, racial/ethnic status, work experience, standardized test scores, and level of demonstrated interest.